 - 3.4.1 This indicator keeps track of the number of events held in the town centre public realm, measured using local authority's data of event licences awarded over a 12-month period and those held in town centre venues that have a significant impact on footfall. - 3.4.2 Events and festivals are a major reason for people to come to town centres.
-A diverse event offer can be a major source of attraction for visitors as well as local residents, particularly if these events take place throughout the year and are aimed at different audiences (e.g. cultural tourists, business tourists, young people, children, families, ethnic minorities). - 3.4.3 Events can make a significant contribution to the local economy and foster a stronger sense of community among residents, promoting pride of place and inclusiveness. - 3.4.4 Typically, events may range from small carnivals or fairs, to major cultural festivals, conferences.

-3.4.5 Licensed events in Lydney over the past year are as follows (date shown is when application was made).
-It should be noted that many of the usual yearly events were cancelled due to the Covid-19 restrictions.
+A diverse event offer can be a major source of attraction for visitors as well as local residents, particularly if these events take place throughout the year and are aimed at different audiences (e.g. cultural tourists, business tourists, young people, children, families, ethnic minorities). - 3.4.3 Events can make a significant contribution to the local economy and foster a stronger sense of community among residents, promoting pride of place and inclusiveness. - 3.4.4 Typically, events may range from small carnivals or fairs, to major cultural festivals, conferences. - 3.4.5 Licensed events in Lydney over the past year are as follows (date shown is when application was made).